ARV02/ARV02/README.md

 I'm Android  📱 and Full Stack Developer 💻.

-I'm passionate about technologies and love to learn new things
+I'm passionate about technologies and love to learn new things.
 <!--
 **ARV02/ARV02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.